azajay08/Alien-Invasion/README.md

 ## Running the game

 Right now it requires pygame and python to run it.
-Im working on making it more accessible
+Im working on making it more accessible.
+If you have python and pygame then just run the `alien_invasion.py` to launch the game.